 HOW TO IDENTIFY TERMITE DAMAGE

 Termites chew through sheetrock and wood, eating the cellulose material as they create galleries and tunnels through the materials.
 Termites cannot sustain exposure to light or air for long periods of time, so they typically eat wood from the inside.
 As the termites tunnel through sheetrock, they will eat the paper off the sheetrock leaving a thin layer of paint untouched on the surface of the sheetrock.
 This paint is brittle and is easily flaked away exposing the termite galleries.
-These galleries are often lined by their mud tubes to provide protection from light, air and predators, such as ants.
+These galleries are often lined by their mud tubes to provide protection from light, air, and predators, such as ants.
 The mud tubes also insulate the galleries, creating a dark, moist environment.
+Before they get that far, it’s best to have a termite bait system installed, but a liquid treatment would also work.
 If termites are present in the wood, like in a door or window frame, their behavior is the same.
-They often eat the wood from the inside leaving a thin, brittle layer of wood or paint which is easily broken with fingers or a screwdriver to expose their galleries in the wood.
+They often eat the wood from the inside leaving a thin, brittle layer of wood or paint that is easily broken with fingers or a screwdriver to expose their galleries in the wood.
 Sometimes live termites are seen moving through the galleries as the paint is flaked or brushed away.
 These termites are usually white to a beige tint.
 Some say they look like maggots or white ants.
-These termites are the workers in the colony that eat the wood or paper.
+These termites are the workers in the colony that eat wood or paper.
 The soldiers, which protect the colony from invasion by predators may also be seen.
 They are easily identifiable by their large, dark heads and large pincer mandibles.